adwivedi-osl/assignment2all/Readme.md

 This is step 2 of assignment 2

-Now doingg second commit
+Now doing second commit

-Doing cmnt 3rd
+Doing cmnt 3r\Second task]